tebieto/anyrep/README.md

 ## Bonus Feature

 Monthly inter-school and intra-school competition feature.
-Classes from various schools on the platform compete for cash prices.
+Classes from various schools on the platform compete for cash prizes.

 ## Stack